Photo: RIKI JAPOW GUIDE

 SKIN: POMOCA | CLIMB PRO S-GLIDE

-Blastrack products are made in Japan, so they are highly reliable and of high quality.
-Among them, I recommend the Blazer, a well-balanced all-rounder.
-With a center width of 97mm, it's the perfect width for everything from slightly hard snow to powder, and it's not too light, so it doesn't sacrifice stability at high speeds.
-It
+Blastrack products are made in Japan, so they are highly precise and reliable.
+Among them, I recommend the Blazer, an all-rounder that is very well balanced.
+With a 97mm center width, it has a basic width that can handle everything from slightly hard snow to powder, and it's not too light, so it doesn't sacrifice stability when you pick up speed.

-also comes in a wide range of lengths, from 164-185cm, so you can choose the length that's right for you without overdoing it.
-The best thing about boots is finding the perfect fit for your feet.
-Watching our guests, I think stickers are very important.
-My recommendation for stickers is the POMOCA CLIMB PRO S-GLIDE.
+Also, it has a wide range of lengths from 164 to 185cm, so you can choose the length that suits you without straining your feet.
+When it comes to boots, it's best to find ones that fit your feet.
+From what I've seen with guests, I think skins are very important.
+My recommendation for skins is the POMOCA CLIMB PRO S-GLIDE.

 Recommended setup for those who want to switch from alpine to telemark skiing